 Winners of each category will take home a Grinduro trophy and other great surprises.

-If not for the generosity and efforts of our sponsors, there would be no such thing as Grinduro.
-Thank you to Giro Sport Design, Rapha, Maxxis, Fabric and DEVINCI.
+If it weren’t for the generosity and efforts of our sponsors, there would be no Grinduro.
+Thank you to Giro, Fabric, Maxxis, SRAM, Rapha and DEVINCI.

-Big thanks to our local partners that worked tirelessly to host Grinduro Canada:
+Big thanks to our local partners that work tirelessly to host Grinduro Canada:

 The Saint-Urbain Municipality